yegor256/micromap/README.md

 performance.
 When the map is larger than 50, it is better to use standard [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html).

+**WELCOME**:
+Not all functions that a user expects to have in a map are implemented.
+I will appreciate if you contribute by implementing these missing functions.

 Here is how you use it:

 ```rust